 We are a dry lab, using a variety of approaches from population genetics in order to study fundamental evolutionary processes.
-This work can be summarized in to four primary research areas:
+This work can be summarized in to two primary research areas:

-(i) Population Genetic Theory & Method Development: This line of research involves developing theory, as well as likelihood and approximate Bayesian based approaches, for quantifying and untangling the evolutionary pressures driving populations (e.g., Jensen 2014; Ewing & Jensen 2016).
+(i) Population Genetic Theory, Methodology, & Analysis: This line of research involves developing theory, as well as likelihood and approximate Bayesian based statistical approaches, for quantifying and untangling the evolutionary pressures driving populations (e.g., Jensen 2014; Ewing & Jensen 2016).
 Current interests in this area are centered around multiple merger coalescent models (e.g., Matuszewski et al. (in review)).
 Our applications of these developments are generally focused upon the forces at play during the colonization of novel environments (e.g., Montano et al. 2015; Pfeifer et al. (in review)).

 The Jensen Lab is in the School of Life Sciences at Arizona State University, and we are part of a large and collaborative group in evolutionary genomics at ASU – see ASUpopgen.org.
 We are also members of the Center for Evolution & Medicine, and the Center for Mechanisms of Evolution.